Plures House FAQ

 Whose imaginary friends?
 You presume that there’s a ‘real person’ underneath all of us who’s conjuring up ‘imaginary friends’.
 No, we’re just people, thanks.

-Is there someone called [name on the ID] or [birth name]?
+Is there someone called [name on the ID] or [deadname]?

-No. Nobody has either of those names here; the name on our ID is a government-recognised name that functions more like a stereotypical online handle, and we dumped our birth name a while ago.
+No. Nobody has either of those names here; the name on our ID is a government-recognised name that functions more like a stereotypical online handle.

 What gender is your body?